 The best baby bottle for breast pumps

-If your baby is turning its nose away at the bottle, you might need to let a few hours go by before attempting again, as the hunger might make it easier for them to accept it.
-It can take a while to convince your baby to accept a bottle, but if he is hungry, he’ll want to eat eventually so don’t give up.
-It could be a case of trial and error when it comes to bottles – some babies will prefer a particular shape, whilst others need features that ease wind or colic.
+If your baby is turning their nose up at the bottle, you might need to let a few hours go by before attempting again, as the hunger might make it easier for them to accept it.
+It can take a while to convince your baby to accept a bottle, but if he is hungry, he’ll want to feed eventually so don’t give up.
+It could be a case of trial and error when it comes to bottles – some babies will prefer a particular shape, while others need features that ease wind or colic.
 You might need to try a few till you find the right one.

 Read our step-to-step guide on how to bottle feed a baby for more information.